Business & Commerce Internships in Prague

 All interns in Prague receive private bedroom accommodation.
 These arrangements are made through hotels or student accommodation facilities.
 Bedding is provided.
 WiFi is available but note that the speed can sometimes be slow, compared to what you might be used to accessing at home.

 Please note that upon accommodation check in, a security deposit may be required (fully refundable upon check out, assuming that no damages, lost keys, or services need to be settled).
 This amount is typically 5,000 Czech Koruna (approximately US$230 or 200 Euro).
-It can be taken care of upon arrival through either Visa, Mastercard, or cash deposit.
+It can be taken care of during the welcome meeting, at the coordinating office, and must be paid in cash.

 The internship accommodation is typically located within 45 minutes walking distance to the local team’s office (where the Czech language lessons also take place) - or a short drive away via taxi, uber or public transportation.
 The maximum commute time to internship placements is usually between 30-45 minutes by public transportation (metro, tram or bus).
 In order to travel around Prague in public transport we strongly recommend that interns purchase a monthly ticket (approx. 1,000 CZK or approx. US$40).
 The ticket is valid for metro, trams, buses, and even for boats and a cable car.